 This is the main square of the city, beating heart of the Medina, and connects the Medina itself with the Kasbah.

 It is lined with restaurants, cafes and a covered market selling sweets, meat, vegetables, and fruit.

 El Hedime square recalls the Jemaa el Fna square in Marrakech when in the late evening it turns into a vibrant and charming place plenty of merchants with their booths, monkey trainers, local musicians, storytellers, traditional healers and snake charmers ready to “kidnap” you for a pic.

-Since Meknes is the least famous and visited of the 4 imperial cities, the square is much more authentic and the artists perform here for locals, not for tourists.
+Since Meknes is the least famous and visited of the four imperial cities, the square is much more authentic, and the artists perform here for locals, not for tourists.